dbrak/C3P/README.md

 3. The top-level folder in the zip file is called "UCI HAR Dataset'.
 Naviate to this folder in the console and set it as your working directory in R using setwd() function.
 4. Download the 'run_analysis.R' file from this repo and source the script into R using the source() function.
 If you are using Rstudio, at this point you will see a run_analysis() function added to your workspace.
 5. From the "UCI HAR Dataset" folder in the console, run the function by typing:  run_analysis()
+  - NOTE:  The run_analysis function uses the data.table library.
+The library is loaded by the script so you will see some text in the console indicating this.
+This is normal.
+If this package is not installed on your computer, you will need to install the package before you can run the script.

 These steps will return a new data.table.